Edi013/Edi013/README.md

 - 🌱 Excited & Eager to learn : Java, Cloud mechanics, TeamUp & TeamWork .

 - !!!
-Deep passion for - > programming ❤️
+Deep passion - programming ❤️
 -     Passion for - hardware (I do love Thinkpads💻 and MacBooks💻, but wait to see my PC 🖥️)
 -              🎬 - interact with people, eye contact is an ART
 -              💸 - economics, investments (planned ones , not gambling), being smart with your money